Nestlé Lightweight Bottling Plant, Buxton, Derbyshire, United Kingdom

 Details of Nestlé Waters' new bottling facility

-The new factory is Nestlé Waters UK's first bottling facility to include warehousing capabilities.
-The building features a wave-like roof and has a footprint of approximately 23,000 square metres.
+The new factory is Nestlé Waters UK’s first bottling facility to include warehousing capabilities.
+The building features a wave-like roof and has a footprint of approximately 23,000m².

 The Derbyshire dry stone walls are built to re-establish field patterns and set site boundaries.
 A 3.5km-long pipeline supplies the mineral water from the source under the Crescent building to the new facility.

-With the innovative solutions incorporated by the facility to reduce the environmental impact, the company is hopeful to achieve the BREEAM (BRE environmental assessment method) 'Excellent' rating for the plant.
+With the innovative solutions incorporated by the facility to reduce the environmental impact, the company achieved the BREEAM (BRE environmental assessment method) ‘Excellent’ rating for the plant in 2013.

 Measures have also been taken to cut-down the operational costs and improve the transport infrastructure and ecology of the site.